ealwafai/sweater-weather/README.md

 ## Overview

 Sweater Weather is a 1 week, single person project, during Mod 3 of 4 for Turing School's Back End Engineering Program.
+It is a web application that allows users to plan for a road trip by checking the weather forecast at their destination city.

+This API consumes three third-party APIs and aggregates the data to return the requested information.
+* Unsplash developers for utilization of pictures.
+* Mapquest Developer to give directions for a road trip and the trip timing along with latitude and longitude.
+* Openweather API which was used to get the weather for a desired location or for the road trip

 Find the project spec [here](https://backend.turing.edu/module3/projects/sweater_weather/requirements)